Zolko-123/FreeCAD_Assembly4/Resources/TUTORIAL2.md

 * As Attachment mode select _Object's XY_
 * Click **OK**

 **Result:** We have created an empty sketch in the Assembly4 Model and attached it to the X-Y plane of our assembly.

-Now we'll draw the sketch.
-It is important to note that there are many ways to build a master-sketch to represent a given assembly structure, so we suggest you take your time to build a well working master sketch before going into the detailed geometrical design of your parts.
-In our example, the kinematics is volontarily very simple and thus the master sketch is also very simple:
+Now we'll draw the sketch:

 * Right-click on _Sketch_master_ and choose **Edit sketch**.
 * Draw a first straight line from the origin.
+  * this line represents the rotation orientation of the _disk_
 * Create an angle constraint between the line and the X-axis
 * Clicking on the _f(x)_ sign at the edge of the input field pops-up the ExpressionEngine editor
 * Enter _Variables.Angle_disk_ (watch out for the autocompletion)